grind-rip/system-design/system-design-interview/volume-1/chapter-01/README.md

 A Content delivery network (CDN) is a network of geographically dispersed servers used to deliver static content.
 CDN servers cache static content like images, videos, CSS, JavaScript files, etc.

 >How does the closest CDN get used?
 There are several mechanisms to connect you to the closest/optimal edge server: DNS-Based geolocation, Anycast routing, and real-time telemetry.

 ## Stateless web tier

-In order to scaling the web tier horizontally, it must be stateless.
-A good practice is to store session data in persistent storage such as relational database or NoSQL.
+In order to scale the web tier horizontally, it must be stateless.
+A good practice is to store session data in persistent storage such as a relational database or NoSQL.
 Therefore, each web server in the cluster can access state data from the data tier.
 This is called a stateless web tier.
 A stateful server remembers client data (state) from one request to the next.
 A stateless server keeps no state information.
 With a stateless web tier, autoscaling can be utilized based on traffic load.

 ## Data centers